 - iOS and Android applications for on-the-go editing

-Whilst Fotor does allow you to design your own designs, it is more suitable for social media managers looking to create photo-based graphics, and enhance images (for example event photos, customer testimonials).
+Fotor does allow you to create your own designs, but it’s an especially powerful tool for social media managers who are looking to create simple, photo-based graphics.
+Or perhaps just enhance images (for example event photos, customer testimonies.)